 Consequently, with the same access token authorized by the NRF deployed at the PLMN level or the shared-slice level, an NF service consumer may access the services provided by the same type of NF service producers belong to different Network Slices.

 However, network slices may differ for supported features and have different access rights.
 The access tokens for these network slices should be different (separated).
-In the cases where a group of network slices have similar acess rights sharing the same access token, the access token should be restricted to a specific list of network slices, not for all network slices.
+In the cases where a group of network slices have similar access rights sharing the same access token, the access token should be restricted to a specific list of network slices, not for all network slices.

 Editor's Note: Key issue details have to be updated to reflect the decision in editor's note in 6.6.3